aunum/gold/pkg/v1/agent/ppo1/README.md

-# PPO1
+# Proximal Policy Optimization

-Implementation of the PPO1 algorithm.
+Implementation of the PPO algorithm.

 ## How it works
 PPO1 is an on-policy method that utilizes policy gradients.